longhorn/upgrade-responder/README.md

 # Upgrade Responder[![Build Status](https://drone-publish.longhorn.io/api/badges/longhorn/upgrade-responder/status.svg)](https://drone-publish.longhorn.io/longhorn/upgrade-responder)

+> Note: Because many existing Longhorn deployments are sending `longhornVersion` instead of `appVersion` in the request body and Longhorn currently disables location collecting,
+> this branch is serving as a temporary solution specifically for Longhorn project.
+Until these blockers are removed, Longhorn
+> can switch back to use the master branch

 ## Overview
 Upgrade Responder provides a way to notify the applications running remotely when there is a new version of the application become available.
 It will also keep a record of how many requests have been sent to the Upgrade Responder server during a certain period of time(e.g. one hour), to estimate how many instances of applications are running during that period.